whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 Firewall Considerations
 -----------------------

-Intel® Manager for Lustre\* software runs on servers running RHEL or CentOS, version 7.3.
+Manager for Lustre\* software runs on servers running RHEL or CentOS, version 7.3.
 The *firewalled* package needs to be installed and configured for *all file system servers before* installing Intel® EE for Lustre\* software.
 The Intel® EE for